emcfins/fargate-workshop-guide/content/index.md

 store our Docker container images, and [AWS Cloud9][cloud9] to drive our development and deployment.
-In the last module, we'll use [AWS CodeCommit][codecommit], [AWS CodePipeline][codepipeline], and [AWS CodeBuild][codebuild] to create a continuous delivery pipeline to automatically deploy changes to our application to Amazon ECS.
+In the last module, we'll use [AWS CodeCommit][codecommit], [AWS CodePipeline][codepipeline], and [AWS CodeBuild][codebuild] to create a continuous deployment pipeline to automatically deploy changes to our application to Amazon ECS.

 ### Modules